helium/react-native-helium/guides/WalletLink.md

 ### Request a wallet link token

+The first step to deep linking is to request a token from an app capable of signing transactions (e.g. Helium Hotspot).
+To do this you must use {@link createWalletLinkUrl} to create a deep link URL for the app capable of signing transactions.
-Request a token from your app to an app capable of signing a transaction (e.g. Helium Hotspot).
-This token is required when requesting a signed transaction.
-See {@link createWalletLinkUrl} for more info.
+This will then redirect the user to the authenticated app (e.g. Helium Hotspot) and create a wallet link token.
+The token will then be passed back to your app via deep link back to the `callbackUrl`.
+This token should then be saved in your app, it is required when requesting a signed transaction.

 ```ts
 import { WalletLink } from '@helium/react-native-sdk';